krz/krz.github.io/_posts/2024-01-08-Comparing-dplyr-with-polars.md

 # Creating and renaming new columns

 One of the most used commands in my dplyr workflow is the `mutate` function for creating columns.
-The polars equivalent is called `with_column` and works similarly
+The polars equivalent is called `with_columns` and works similarly

 |  | dplyr | polars |
 | :---         |     :---      |          :--- |